graphprotocol/graph-client/docs/README.md

 main()
 ```

-### Using vanilla JavaScript instead of TypeScript
+### Using Vanilla JavaScript Instead of TypeScript

 GraphClient CLI generates the client artifacts as TypeScript files by default but you can configure CLI to generate JavaScript and JSON files together with additional TypeScript definition files by using `--fileType js` or `--fileType json`.